President and Chief Executive Officer

 Mr. Koppes holds a B.S. in Electrical Engineering from the University of Washington and an M.S. in Electrical Engineering from the University of California, Berkeley.

-Mr. Oberly brings over 15 years of clinical experience in the areas of Critical Care, Emergency Medicine, and Air Medical Transport.
+Doug Oberly brings over 15 years of clinical experience in the areas of Critical Care, Emergency Medicine, and Air Medical Transport.
+He has been at BrainScope since 2007.
 He most recently served as a Clinical Specialist with Respironics, Inc. providing education and sales support for the Critical Care Division.
 He was also a Clinical Manager at Hartford Hospital in Hartford, Connecticut overseeing clinical practice, research, and education.
 He has provided clinical consulting in the areas of product development and clinical utility to numerous medical device and pharmaceutical companies.
 He has received research and presentation awards from the American College of CHEST Physicians and the Undersea Hyperbaric Medicine Society.

 Mr. Oberly received his M.S. in Management from Rensselaer Polytechnic Institute Lally School of Management & Technology, and his B.S. degree in Respiratory Therapy from York College of Pennsylvania.